- Erasmus + Mobility

-2019/2020 24 students and 8 staff members participate in Erasmus + Mobility programme “Improving Competences and Skills through European mobility”.
+2019-2022 in total 43 students studying carpentry, IT and assistant chef and 47 staff members participate in Erasmus + Mobility programme “Improving Competences and Skills through European mobility” and "Creating equal opportunities for independent participation in society by learning from each other".
 Continuous development and quality of services is very important for Astangu VRC.
 To be able to look into the future and offer sustainable solutions, the development must take place at individual level of the specialists and students and managers who create and develop the whole organization together.
 Developing of both workspecific skills and general competencies (ability in initating action and change, communication skills and openness) are equally important for that.

 Our need is to create possibilities for the ongoing development of staff by training and offering different experiences both on national and international levels.
 We see that mobility activities have a huge impact on professional development, increasing motivation and inspiration, applying innovative methodologies, take initiative in developing the whole system for vocational education and training and see their own possibilities and abilities.